maurictg/QQuery/README.md

 //Notice that q isn't available, q is passed by QQuery.
 It is just the $('#myelement') selector object.
 ```

-If you are using NodeJS, you have to use the global like this:
+If you are using NodeJS, you have to use the global extension setup like this:
 ```global.QQuery.extensions.myExtension = (q, ...)```

 ## Helpers